Adobe Acrobat Licensing: To use Acrobat, start by choosing your license program.

 Use the Customization Wizard to further customize your package, using the one of the following workflows (based on end user machine OS).

-To customize Acrobat DC from your downloaded package, you need the latest version of the Customization Wizard, and the downloaded Acrobat Pro .msi file.
+To customize Acrobat from your downloaded package, you need the latest version of the Customization Wizard, and the downloaded Acrobat Pro .msi file.

-- If you have more than one Acrobat DC Pro serial number, you can use the serial number for Creative Cloud for enterprise or Acrobat Pro.
+- If you have more than one Acrobat Pro serial number, you can use the serial number for Creative Cloud for enterprise or Acrobat Pro.

 - The serial number field is only used for serialized deployments where the machine is licensed.
 If you use the Customization Wizard for creating a custom package via the Adobe Admin Console for named users, leave the serial field blank.

-To customize Acrobat DC from your downloaded package, you need the latest version of the Customization Wizard, and the downloaded .pkg file.
+To customize Acrobat from your downloaded package, you need the latest version of the Customization Wizard, and the downloaded .pkg file.

 You can also set up the plist preferences for your customized packages.
 To learn more, see Pre-deployment configuration.